pdp10/AstroJournal/README.md

 - Improved the AJ mini GUI to also report the program output graphically.
 - Added a configuration class for managing the program parameters.
+- Maven is now the default software project management for AJ.
+AJ with Ant has been moved to the branch 'ant'.
 - Fixed a bug related to file names of galaxies.
 - AJ now supports input parameters but also Java options.